Matt Jewett

 Member, Board of Directors

-Katie is originally from Sparks, Nevada and has lived in San Francisco for 5 years.
-She is a bilingual project manager who runs the Agent Success Team for the Bay Area at Compass, a Real Estate Tech Company.
-She has spent most of her career in customer facing, implementation roles and she is passionate about people, process improvement, and managing change.
+Katie is a bilingual project manager and the Bay Area Agent Success Team Lead at Compass, a real estate technology company.
+She has spent most of her career in customer-facing and implementation roles, with a focus on process improvement, team support, and managing organizational change.

 Cindy Yeager